Just What Is Common Sense?

 Look at any website, and you’ll see advertisements.
 Many are legit and well-positioned, but others are little more than over-the-top attempts to get you to click or download whatever they have to offer.

-Particularly when you’re not looking specifically for something, don’t fall for extreme or outlandish claims.
-The same can be said of most shared or forwarded hoaxes and urban legends as well as many news stories.
+Particularly when you’re not looking for something, don’t fall for extreme or outlandish claims.
+The same can be said of most shared or forwarded hoaxes and urban legends, as well as many news stories.

-Common sense tells us that if it promises too much, if it seems too extreme, if it seems too astonishing… then it’s probably completely false.
+Common sense tells us that if it promises too much, if it sounds extreme, or if it seems astonishing… then it’s probably false.

 If it ain’t broke, don’t fix it

-Whether following over-inflated promises such as those I just mentioned or out of desperation, I often see people trying to do things to their computers that have nothing to do with a problem they’re experiencing.
+Whether following overinflated promises such as those I just mentioned, or out of desperation, people often do things that have nothing to do with a problem they’re experiencing.

-- They try to update software they don’t run.
+• They try to update software that they don’t run.

 The list goes on.